 Stipends for 2018-2019 are $12,000 for teaching assistants at the M.A. level and $12,600 for teaching assistants at the Ph.D. level.
 (Note: Doctoral fellows receive slightly more.
 See below.)
 Teaching assistants also receive a full tuition waiver and the option of a benefits package.

 Typically, M.A. students receive four semesters of assistantship; non-fellowship doctoral students receive eight semesters of assistantship; and doctoral fellows receive twelve semesters of assistantship.
-However, Ph.D. students may apply for 1-2 additional semesters of funding through the Program in Rhetoric and Composition Office.
+Ph.D. students may apply for one or two additional semesters of funding through the Program in Rhetoric and Composition Office.

-Teaching assistants teach two classes in the fall and two in the spring, although Ph.D. students are granted a reduced (1-1) teaching load in their fourth year in order to support their timely progress toward the degree.
+Teaching assistants typically teach two classes in the fall and two in the spring.
+However, in their first semester, M.A. students teach one class while observing other classes and spending time as mentees of more experienced teachers.
+In addition, Ph.D. students are granted a reduced (1-1) teaching load in their fourth year in order to support their timely progress toward the degree.
 Both M.A. and non-fellowship doctoral students may apply to teach over the summer, but since summer teaching positions are few, they are not guaranteed.

 Teaching assistants can request to teach a range of courses: